Actions To Prevent Eating Disorders

 - Work with employers to support families.

-- Implement prioritised policies that link families to life-saving health care, nutrition, and education.
+- Implement prioritized policies that link families to life-saving health care, nutrition, and education.

 Healthy eating treatment